Politics of archaeology in Israel and Palestine: Postwar period

 Religious opposition to certain archaeological practices in Israel began in the late 1970s and intensified through the 1980s.
 Objections were raised to the excavation of the City of David in Jerusalem, for which project director Yigal Shiloh was publicly vilified.
 The situation escalated in 1981 when members of several different religious sects threw stones at archaeologists at the site.
 The confrontation, led by Shlomo Goren and Ovadia Yosef, resulted from the sects' allegation that the excavation was affecting a Jewish cemetery (which Hallote and Joffe claim did not exist).
 Education Minister Zevulun Hammer eventually ordered the excavation to be halted, but the High Court of Israel overturned his decision.
 Throughout the 1980s, activists identifying with the ultra-Orthodox Haredi movement were supported by Toldot Aharon and Agudat Israel in clashes at archaeological sites.
 Notably, in 1983, activists in Jerusalem damaged archaeologists' offices and graves in which archaeologists were buried.

 By 1987, protests had reached American excavations at Caesarea.
 Archaeological operations were curtailed by the start of the First Intifada later that year.
 In 1992 a Greek mosaic was damaged in retaliation for the discovery of a crypt containing human bones under an Armenian church.

 Operation Scroll

-"Operation Scroll" is the term for a 1993 effort by the Israeli Antiquities Authority to discover more of the Dead Sea Scrolls in the Judean Desert.
-Several archaeologists searched between Wadi ed-Daliya and Nahal Deregot, surveying six hundred and fifty caves and sites, and ultimately excavating seventy of them.
-The earliest finds were from the Neolithic era, and there were many artifacts unearthed from the time of Bar Kokhba.
-At approximately the same time as this operation, the Oslo Accords were being written; the IAA was subsequently criticized for taking advantage of the timing.
 In November 1993, ultra-Orthodox Jews rioted in Jerusalem in response to archaeologists' allegedly excavating Jewish graves.
 Demonstrations in the city were organized by the Atra Kadisha religious group.
-Operation Scroll came under fire for possibly defying a new agreement reached by Israel and the Palestinian Liberation Organization regarding Palestinian self-rule, and may have circumvented a United Nations resolution that prohibited unearthing and removal of significant artifacts from occupied areas under foreign control.
+Operation Scroll came under fire for possibly defying a new agreement reached by Israel and the Palestine Liberation Organization regarding Palestinian self-rule, and may have circumvented a United Nations resolution that prohibited unearthing and removal of significant artifacts from occupied areas under foreign control.